 But instead of burning standard briquettes, which give off carbon monoxide and soot, opt for a more natural option.

 A delicious barbecue flavor can still be produced without charcoal and lighter fluids, which contaminate the atmosphere.

-Statistics show that 48% of grill owners use charcoal, 61% of American households use propane to light up their grills and 7% of households use electric.
+Statistics show that 48% of grill owners use charcoal, 61% of American households use propane to light up their grills, and 7% of households use electricity.

 Grill power is an important part of tasty and delicious food.
 Dome grills are designed to capture and retain the BBQs heat produced by the fuel.
 This ensures that less fuel is burned.

 Propane grills produce at least 5.6 pounds of carbon dioxide per hour.
 Lighter fluid uses toxic chemicals called petrochemicals.
 They are harmful to the environment.
 Electric cooking releases 15 pounds of carbon dioxide per hour.